czernous/persian-hugo/exampleSite/content/post/how-to-do-a-manicure-at-home.md

 ## **Conclusion**

-Doing your manicure at home is fun and easy to do.
+Doing your manicure at home is fun and simple to do.
 With just investing in a few items you can start doing your own manicures at home in no time.

 So why not try this at home and let me know how you got on in the comments below.